nikhilbasavappa/nikhilbasavappa.github.io/_pages/research.md

 **Information Provision and Agricultural Productivity**
 with [Ricardo Pommer Muñoz](https://pommermunoz.io/)<br>
 [Slides](/files/kcc_slides.pdf)<br>
-*Funded by:* Columbia University — Program for Economic Research (PER); Center for Development Economics and Policy (CDEP)
+Funded by Columbia University — Program for Economic Research (PER) and the Center for Development Economics and Policy (CDEP)

 > Information extension services are common in the developing world, but often “push” information regardless of demand.
 We study how information provision through a large agricultural call center in India — a “pull” service — affects agricultural productivity.
 Leveraging a shock to access from the consolidation of the call center to one phone number and variation in tower coverage, we find the call center led farmers to sow less land overall but produce more per unit area.